Tomas-Kaiser/docker_tutorial/README.md

 `docker exec $CONTAINER_ID ls` exec stands for execute.
 We can use container ide or the name of the container.

 `docker exec -it $CONTAINER_ID sh` to use interactive mode with shell session.
 Instead of sh we can use bash too if the linux support it.

+### Stopping & Starting Containers

+`docker stop $CONTAINER_ID` we can stop running container `docker start $CONTAINER_ID` we can start stopped container docker run is to create and start a new container.